Minting API

 If you do not prepare your metadata files within 10 seconds of receiving the token_id

 , you may need to perform a metadata refresh on the assets to update ecosystem partners such as marketplaces.
+This can be rectified at any time by performing a metadata refresh.

 For more information on preparing metadata pre-mint, please refer to our documentation.